10 Handy Tips on How to Choose a WordPress Theme

 Things to Avoid When Choosing a WordPress Theme

-We’ve learned the things to look for in a WordPress theme, let’s have a look at what you need to avoid.
+We’ve learned the things to look for in a WordPress theme, so let’s have a look at what you need to avoid.
 Follow these dos and don’ts and you’ll be more likely to make the best choice when choosing the ideal WordPress theme for you.

 - Avoid bloated themes that offer too many options